karim769/advice-generator/README.md

-# Frontend Mentor - Ping coming soon page solution
+# Frontend Mentor - Advice Generator

-This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
+This is a solution to the [Advice Generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/).

 ## Table of contents